raki-krishnan/recipes-analysis-ml/README.md

 The columns that are most related to my EDA were 'contributor_id', 'rating', 'average_rating', and a column I later created called 'num_contributions'.

-**contributer_id**: A unique way to identify the contributors (also known as primary key).
-This column is of type integer.
+<span style="color: limegreen; font-weight: bold;">contributer_id</span>: A unique way to identify the contributors (also known as primary key).
+This column is of type integer. \
-**'rating'**: A single rating of the recipe given by a user.
-This column is of type integer.
+<span style="color: limegreen; font-weight: bold;">'rating'</span>: A single rating of the recipe given by a user.
+This column is of type integer. \
-**'average_rating'**: The mean rating that a recipe was given.
-This column is of type float.
+<span style="color: limegreen; font-weight: bold;">'average_rating'</span>: The mean rating that a recipe was given.
+This column is of type float. \
-**'num_contributions'**: The number of contributions a contributor made.
-This column is of type integer.
+<span style="color: limegreen; font-weight: bold;">'num_contributions'</span>: The number of contributions a contributor made.
+This column is of type integer. \

 <iframe